codeforeurope/open311-android/README.md

 open311-android is a reference client for the Open311 API. open311-android should work for any organizations with an Open311 GeoReport v2 compliant endpoint server.

+Tested on API 19, API 22 and API 23

 ## Open311 - http://open311.org
 Open311 GeoReport v2 is an open standard for sharing non-emergency issues in public spaces.
 Common issues include potholes, broken streetlights, garbage, vandalism, and other problems that compromise public spaces and infrastructure.